-In Liwan every object is unique.
+At Liwan every piece is unique.
 Handmade.
 Inspired by the past.
 Adapted to the present.
 Pared down, portable.
-It’s the world of the oriental nomad.
+The Oriental Nomad’s world unveiled.

-Twenty years of creation signed Lina Audi: a living and simplified version of forms building upon an ancestral savoir-faire, that of the artisans of the Middle-East, and of Lebanon in particular.
+Twenty years of creation signed Lina Audi: a living and simplified version of forms build upon an ancestral savoir-faire, that of the artisans of the Middle-East, and of Lebanon in particular.

-Clothing as well as objects for the home offer a new idea of the east.
-A lightened vision filled with innovation and modernity in terms of materials, cuts, colors.
-For example, the sandals that have made appearances all around the world.
-Silk scarves, belts and traditional slippers are also transformed into modern pieces.
+Clothing as well as artifacts for the home offer a new idea of the East.
+A lightened vision filled with innovation and modernity in terms of textures, cuts and colours.
+The sandals for instance, they have made appearances all around the world.
+Silk scarves, belts and traditional slippers have also undergone a make-over for modern times.
 Easy to wear, to carry, to adapt.
-They’re the bridge between the old and the new.
-They’re what are left when the pointless has been plucked out.
+They’re the bridge between the Old and the New.
+They’re what is left when the superfluous has been stripped off.

-The three Liwan founders – Lina Audi, Christine Bergström and Dina Haïdar – have, over the passing years, developed and strengthened a recognizable identity: the concept of that which is rare, crafted, from far away, adding the spice of one culture to another.
+The three Liwan founders – Lina Audi, Christine Bergström and Dina Haïdar – have, over the years, developed, strengthened and consolidated a recognizable identity: the concept of that which is rare, crafted, from Far Away, mixing the spice of one culture onto another.
 And the result fits like a glove.
 It’s a two-sided coin: the different and the complimentary.

-With time, the frontiers are pushed back, they shift and open up.
+With time, the borders have been pushed back, blurred shifting and opening up.

-From a Yemeni chech scarf to Turkish earrings, via Egyptian alabaster and Ethiopian textiles, Liwan maintains its focus around the same constant: a dream without exotica, luxury without excess.
+From a Yemeni chech scarf to Turkish earrings, passing through Egyptian alabaster and Ethiopian textiles, Liwan centers its focus around its essence: a dream without exotica, luxury without excess.
 The fusion of fashion and memory.